 The example below illustrates’ the use of Analytic Solver Data Science’s k-Nearest Neighbors classification method using the well-known Iris dataset.
 This dataset was introduced by R. A. Fisher and reports four characteristics of three species of the Iris flower.
 A portion of the dataset is shown below.

-First, partition the data using a standard partition with percentages of 60% Training and 40% Validation (the default settings for the Automatic choice).
-For more information on how to partition a data set, see the Data Mining Partition section.
+Partition the data using a standard partition with percentages of 60% training and 40% validation (the default settings for the Automatic choice).
+For more information on how to partition a dataset, please see the previous Data Science Partitioning chapter.